kjinnes/scavenger-hunt/README.md

 > - Find: Find a specific item or items, and take a picture of it/them
 > - Truth: Answer a question in the text box
 > - Dare: Perform a TaskMaster style task.
 May or may not require photo proof.
+- When the hunt is over, you can see the pictures submitted and the text answers provided, as well as scores.
+- It is scored based on time, as well as the number of tasks submitted and hints required.

 ## Create
 ### User Stories